justahero/talk-error-handling/slides.md

 ## `panic!`

 - unrecoverable error
-- also for "should never happen" scenarios
+- or for "should never happen" scenarios
 - exits program
   - unwinds the call stack
   - cleans up data